LesFruitsDefendus/saskatoon-ng/INSTALL.md

 To install Python requirements use :
 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ## Database

-We use an `sqlite3` database in our development environment because it's really fast to setup.
+You may want to use `sqlite3` database in your development environment.

-You can optionnaly configure other database engines.
-Please refer to [this Django documentation](https://docs.djangoproject.com/en/3.2/ref/settings/#databases).

 The setting file is provided as `saskatoon/saskatoon/settings.py`.
 Edit `DATABASES` entry to use an `sqlite3` database:
 ```